 The Company has generated no operating revenue to date.
-The Company relies on the issuance of common shares, debt, and more recently, government grants, to finance exploration on its exploration and evaluation property, and to provide general operating working capital.
+The Company relies on the issuance of common shares, debt, and more recently, government grants, to finance exploration on its exploration and evaluation property, work on the Feasibility Study, and to provide general operating working capital.
 Most of the Company's expenditures related to the Project are reflected in the Financial Statements as exploration and evaluation property.